Welcome to ClearView Baptist Church

 To be a dynamic spiritual body empowered by the Holy Spirit to share Christ with as many people as possible in our local church, community and throughout the world;

-To be a worshipping fellowship centered in the proclamation of the Gospel, experiencing the presence of God, and responding to the Lordship of Jesus Christ;
+To be a worshiping fellowship centered in the proclamation of the Gospel, experiencing the presence of God and responding to the Lordship of Jesus Christ;

 To provide activities and an atmosphere for meaningful fellowship among believers.

-The government of this church is vested in the body of believers who compose it.
-The membership retains unto itself the exclusive right of self-government in all phases of this church’s spiritual and temporal life.
-All internal groups created and empowered by the church shall report to and be accountable only to the church.
-Except for delegated responsibilities and authorities under the terms of this Constitution and Bylaws, church members specifically retain sole authority of matters, including but not limited to the following items:
+The government of this Church is vested in the body of believers who compose it.
+The membership retains unto itself the exclusive right of self-government in all phases of the spiritual and temporal life of this Church.
+All internal groups created and empowered by the Church shall report to and be accountable only to the Church.
+Except for delegated responsibilities and authorities under the terms of this Constitution and Bylaws, Church members specifically retain sole authority of matters including but not limited to the following items:

 1. Calling and dismissing the senior pastor.